-The days are getting longer, you’re seeing more sunshine, and it might be time to gaze into your significant other’s eyes across a dinner table instead of a shared bowl of popcorn on the couch.
+The days are getting longer and you’re seeing more sunshine.
+It is time to gaze into your significant other’s eyes across a dinner table or lit fire instead of a shared bowl of popcorn on the couch.

-If you’ve been dreaming of a warmer getaway, but haven’t gotten away from the office, we have a reason for you to stay close to home in each other’s company for a 72-hour mini-vacation to the mountains.
+You might be dreaming of a warmer getaway, but you can't get away.
+Stay close to home and in each other's company for a 72-hour mini-vacation in the mountains.

 Day 1 - Cozy Mountain Cabins